SufianZa/COVID-Lungs-X-Ray-Classification/README.md

 # Lungs-X-Ray-Classification
 <h3>Dataset analysis</h3>
 Dataset contains Chest Xray images from <a href=https://stanfordmlgroup.github.io/competitions/chexpert/>CheXpert</a>
-with 2100 observation including 100 Covid-19 xray images.
+with 2100 observations including 100 Covid-19 xray images.
-The Task is Multi class Classification namely Covid-19, other disease or No finding.
+The Task is Multi-label Classification, namely "Covid-19", "other disease" or "No finding".
 Therefore, we summarize the data into 3 classes.
 The CSV file is structured as followed:
 <table>
 <th><td> Column </td> </th>